 During the 2011 session, the Utah State Legislature passed Senate Bill 97 entitled Higher Education Mission Based Funding.
 This bill directed the USHE to include Mission Based Funding in the consolidated budget request.
+Further, the bill requires that USHE address enrollment

+\$128,163,500

+\$8,675,600

+\$21,128,300

+\$31,611,300

+\$79,705,000

-Further, the bill requires that USHE address enrollment growth, strategic priorities (Distinctive Mission) and funding equity.
+growth, strategic priorities (Distinctive Mission) and funding equity.
 This year the request is focused on Acute Equity and Distinctive Mission.

 A. Acute Equity

 The Commissioner and Presidents have agreed to make a bold but targeted focus in the FY 2015 budget request with equity funding for those institutions with the most acute equity needs, based on budget-related full-time-equivalent resident student, and using end of semester for enrollment counts.
 In July and August the Commissioner's Office and Presidents considered a number of models and scenarios to implement these principles.
 Ultimately it was agreed that for the 2014 legislative session we would seek to establish a minimum floor of state funding for resident undergraduate students of \$4,800 annually.
 This would bring the most acute equity needs within the system more in line with sister USHE institutions.
 Additionally, it was agreed that in future year's equity will still be considered across all institutions as outlined in statute.

 B. Distinctive Mission

 To support the Regents' Strategic Plan of increasing participation, completion, and economic development, and to promote distinct institutional missions, the campuses will be proposing distinctive mission initiatives for presentation to the State Board of Regents at the November 15th meeting.
 The proposal for each institution will include the description, rationale, outcome, assessment criteria in which to measure success, and budget implementation plan.

 3. Performance Based Funding:

 USHE recommends funding core performance measures which emphasize completions to reach the 66% goal.
 Institutions submit specific measures (metrics), current data, and benchmarks for evaluation, to receive allocations based on achievement or significant progress.
 Institutions may select from the following measures or propose their own according to mission and student mix.

 - 1st year to 2nd year retention

 - Increased completion rates

 - Acceleration in fulfilling the general education math requirement

 - Increase graduate education

-- Transition from developmental math to successful completion of college math course
+A. O&M for Non-State Funded Projects: